 Follow her:

-SAMIRA RAFAELA // Principal Advisor, EU Public Policy and Regulatory Compliance
+• SAMIRA RAFAELA // Principal Advisor, EU Public Policy and Regulatory Affairs

 Samira Rafaela is a recognized trade and policy expert and the first Dutch Member of the European Parliament (MEP) of Afro-Caribbean descent.
 As an MEP from 2019 to 2024, she led major EU efforts on human rights and trade, earning recognition as one of the Parliament’s most influential voices during her mandate.